pavdwest/fastapi_pg_sqlalchemy_async_starter/README.md

 # Overview

-A dockerised starter stack containing the following components:
+An auto-initialised dockerised starter stack containing the following components (all on latest versions):

-* FastAPI backend
+* FastAPI backend with single & bulk CRUD endpoints
-* Postgres 15 database
+* Postgres 16 database
-* SQLAlchemy ORM (Async)
+* SQLAlchemy 2.0+ ORM (Async)
-* Alembic Migrations
+* Alembic Migrations (with auto-migrate on db create)
 * Pydantic Validations
-* TODO: Proper Pytest with DB
+* Pytests with new DB created for each run

+# Requirements

+* Docker
+* Git (optional but recommended)

 # Getting Started